SageData is based in Ottawa, Ontario, Canada

 Not usually a serious problem unless the tag count is very high, but it can have an effect.

-The above might suggest that RFID is unreliable, or perhaps to complicated for practical use.
-To the contrary, it is a powerful technology for the right application.
-The above is intended to give some idea of the various factors that can affect the read rate, and which should at least be considered for any given application.
+RFID is is a powerful technology for the right application.
+The above is intended to give some idea of the various factors that can affect the read rate, and which should be considered for any given application.